OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Newcastle upon Tyne is one of the most popular cities in the UK for a number of reasons, including its diverse culture, its fascinating history and, of course, its abundance of fun things to do.
 From Parklands Mini Golf to the Spy Mission Treasure Trail, there’s no shortage of exciting, child-friendly activities in Newcastle.
 Here are the top 15.

-Take the story of Newcastle into your own hands with a Spy Mission Trail, a guidebook that takes you on a self guided tour of Newcastle, cracking clues along the way.
-This two mile trail can be done at your own pace, with a free mobile service if you get stuck on a clue… if you think you’ve completed the mission, correct answers are entered into a monthly draw to win £100!
-Guide books can be purchased on the Treasure Trails website.
+Take the story of Newcastle into your own hands with a unique Spy Mission Trail.
+This online guidebook takes you through the heart of Newcastle, where you and your family will work together to solve the mystery, cracking clues along the way.
+This 3km (2mi) trail can be done at your own pace, with a free mobile service if you happen to get stuck on a clue.
+For those who manage to complete their mission, teams are entered into a monthly draw to win up to £100.
+Guidebooks can be purchased online through the Treasure Trails website.

 One of the country’s few surviving 18th-century designed landscapes, the Gibside Estate is a great escape from the hustle and bustle of the city for young ones.
 With expansive green areas – perfect for playing – and woodland for them to explore, the estate is a great way to get children into the great outdoors.
 Heading into the nearby Derwent Valley, you’ll be able to find several recreation areas, as well as the excellent Strawberry Castle play area, offering an ideal spot to take a break.

 For parents looking to get their kids behind the wheel early, TeamSport Karting is an excellent way to get their adrenaline going.
 This state-of-the-art go-karting track has options available for everyone, with specific racing packages catering for kids and families.
 If you’re looking for a pit stop in-between bouts on the track, TeamSport also has a fully licensed bar and a kids menu available to make sure the whole team is fuelled up for the next race.